-I’m not going to lie, I became an assistant because I didn’t know what I wanted to do.
+Here is a good question, how to turn an assistant into a career EA.
+I’m not going to lie.
+I became an assistant because I didn’t know what I wanted to do.
 Growing up I’d dreamed of becoming everything from a spy to an air hostess but those dreams faded once I left University and hit the big wall of reality that is paying bills and funding your social life.
 Looking back over the last 10 years and having worked my way up from a Team Administrator to an Executive Assistant I wouldn’t change my decision for the world (not even the world of espionage!)

 I must admit something else to you though, I haven’t always been in love with my profession.
 For a long time I felt like I was just an assistant who just got on with the job.
 I knew I could do more and I really wanted to but a lack of confidence in my role prevented me from stepping forward.
 I didn’t have the belief in my job title or really in myself to speak up, I felt my colleagues wouldn’t listen to the girl who ‘was just the assistant’ and so I did the work to the best of my abilities but I didn’t strive for more.

-I walked away from that interview shocked and angry that a complete stranger had spotted my weakness but at the same time I knew that if it was that obvious I would have to change my perceptions of myself and my profession.
-So I did, and this is how I changed from thinking I was just the assistant to becoming a career driven Executive Assistant!
+I walked away from that interview shocked and angry that a complete stranger had spotted my weakness, but at the same time, I knew that if it were that obvious, I would have to change my perceptions of myself and my profession.
+So I did, and this is how I turned from thinking I was just the assistant to becoming a career driven Executive Assistant!

-The confidence and belief in myself didn’t come over night.
-I went on a lot of training courses, read and listened to a number of other EAs that had done incredibly well for themselves and I eventually started to think that I could follow in their footsteps.
-Getting involved in social media, joining a few associations for assistants and networking via events and also LinkedIn groups all helped boost my confidence and changed my mind set.
+The confidence and belief in myself didn’t come overnight.
+I went on a lot of training courses, read and listened to some other EAs that had done incredibly well for themselves and I eventually started to think that I could follow in their footsteps.
+Getting involved in social media, joining a few associations for assistants and networking via events and also LinkedIn groups all helped boost my confidence and changed my mindset.
+You can read more on confidence here.

 Love what you do